DjDc31/auto-repo/README.md

-# Generate Daily Git Commits on macOS
+# Generate Git Commits on macOS, Each Time you Start your Mac.

 ## Introduction